IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 constraints and uses the optical tunnels setup by the MDSC for the purpose of supporting this new TE path.

-The {{TE-TUNNEL}} model supports requesting the setup of both end- to-end as well as segment TE tunnels (within one domain).
+The {{TE-TUNNEL}} model supports requesting the setup of both end-to-end as well as segment TE tunnels (within one domain).

 In the latter case, the technology-specific augmentations should allow the configuration of the information needed for multi-domain TE